maximelafarie/ngx-smart-modal/README.md

 ## Handle events
 `ngx-smart-modal` comes with three built-in events: `onOpen`, `onClose` and `onDismiss`.

- - `onOpen`: a modal has been opened
+ - `onOpen`: modal has been opened
- - `onClose`: a modal has been closed
+ - `onClose`: modal has been closed
- - `onDismiss`: a modal has been closed by clicking on its backdrop
+ - `onDismiss`: modal has been closed by clicking on its backdrop

 You can handle events directly from the view...
 ```